Protozoa vs Bacteria | Their Basic Differences in Detail

 Protozoa vs Bacteria

-They share many similarities, such as food habits, reproduction, habitat, parasitic behavior, and the ability to cause diseases.
+They have many similarities like in food habits, reproduction, habitat, parasitic behavior, and the ability to cause diseases.

 3Cell typeEukaryotic cell with a distinct nucleus.A prokaryotic cell without a nucleus.